sjmiller8182/sjmiller8182.github.io/_portfolio/portfolio-1Attrition.md

 ## Income Model

 Income was modeled with linear regression (OLS).
-From data exploration, we suspected that monthly income was correlated to TotalworkingYears, Age, YearsAtCompany, YearsInCurrentRole, and YearsWithCurrentManager.
+From data exploration, we suspected that monthly income was correlated to total working years, age, years at the company, years in current role, and years with current manager.
+The following model was used.
+The model requires that all categorical variables have the same slope between `MonthlyIncome` and `TotalWorkingYears` becasue no interaction terms were included.
+The categorical variables, `JobLevel` and `JobRole`, only provide a difference in intercept for the regression between MonthlyIncome and TotalWorkingYears.
+Estimates for the model parameters are shown in the table below.

 $$
 \mu \{MonthlyIncome\}=\hat{\beta}_0+\hat{\beta}_1(JobLevel)+\hat{\beta}_2(JobRole)+\hat{\beta}_3(TotalWorkingYears)
 $$

-The model requires that all categorical variables have the same slope between MonthlyIncome and TotalWorkingYears becasue no interaction terms were included.
-The categorical variables only provide a difference in intercept for the regression between MonthlyIncome and TotalWorkingYears.

 From a fit of the model, we found that for an incease in total working years of one year there is an associated increase in mean monthly income of $44.46.
 The change in intercept for each job level appears to be significantly different (level 1 was used for reference).
 The change in intercept for each job role appears to be significantly different except for manufacturing director and sales executive.
-There is not sufficent evidence to suggest that the intercepts for manufacturing director and sales executive are significantly different than the reference (Healthcare Representative).
+There is not sufficent evidence to suggest that the intercepts for manufacturing director and sales executive are significantly different than the reference (healthcare representative).

+**Estimate of Model Parameters**

 | Variable | Estimate | p-value |
 |----------|----------|---------|